Circumpolar History and Public Policy (CHiPP)

-Research in the Circumpolar History and Public Policy Research Group (CHiPP) aims to address issues of contemporary relevance to the polar regions by bringing together historical analysis and public policy debate.
+Research in Circumpolar History and Public Policy aims to address issues of contemporary relevance to the polar regions by bringing together historical analysis and public policy debate.
 Historical research at SPRI is a tradition in its own right, but we believe that it is also an integral part of analysing and developing public policy.

-Historical research in our group covers a wide range of topics and approaches: the historiography of science and imperialism, travel literature and colonisation, the environmental history of human-animals relationships, the historiography of northern peoples and strategies of resisting traditional development narratives of missionaries, trading companies, and states.
+Historical research covers a wide range of topics and approaches: the historiography of science and imperialism, travel literature and colonisation, the environmental history of human-animals relationships, the historiography of northern peoples and strategies of resisting traditional development narratives of missionaries, trading companies, and states.

 Circumpolar governance poses many new challenges today as older centre-periphery models have given way to a much broader range of new stakeholders.
 In practice policymaking is all too often subject to short-term priorities and historical memory is normally very limited.
-Our group uses historical and ethnographical research to explore policy issues and options over a longer timeframe, focusing in particular on science policy, traditional knowledge of northern peoples, and transnational governance.
+We use historical and ethnographical research to explore policy issues and options over a longer timeframe, focusing in particular on science policy, traditional knowledge of northern peoples, and transnational governance.